 Ballazar was an eastern gray wolf, born in a Minnesota zoo in 1989.
 For two years, he was part of an educational exhibit at the International Wolf Center in Ely, MN.
-A film producer working on a wolf documentaru, Jim Dutcher, arranged to have Ballazar transferred to Idaho where he was placed with an adult female wolf and several unrelated pups.
+A film producer working on a wolf documentary, Jim Dutcher, arranged to have Ballazar transferred to Idaho where he was placed with an adult female wolf and several unrelated pups.
 Hopes were high to film the newly formed “pack” along with the mating and birthing of wolf pups.
 It took only a short time to realize that Ballazar did not bond with his new girlfriend.
-The next year, Ballazar challenged the filmmaker and forced him out of the enclosure, not letting him return.
+The next year, Ballazar challenged the filmmaker and forced him out of the enclosure.
 This was the end of Ballazar’s short-lived acting career, though he was still featured as the alpha male (a.k.a.
 Akai) in the film “Wolf: Return of a Legend.”
 The filmmaker then asked us to take in Ballazar, and we agreed.

 We traveled 100 miles to the airport where we received a very delirious and heavily sedated Ballazar.
 His recovery from the tranquilizers was slow, and he suffered high stress from the drugs and the sudden move.
 He was depressed and upset about being removed from the movie project and the wolf family he had known.
 He showed severe aggression toward his proposed mate, Mera.
 Within four months Ballazar was a pacing basket case, afraid of everything and aggressive if people came too close.
 He started to chew on himself in fits of anxiety, resulting in a hole the size of a baseball in his leg.
 The veterinarian recommended we euthanize him.